C++ Shared Pointers using std::shared_ptr

 Owners: 1

-Therefore, when we want to share ownership of an object, we should ensure we are triggering the copy constructor of the shared pointer.
+Therefore, when we want to share ownership of an object, we should ensure we’re instantiating new pointers from existing ones:

 Owners: 2